ioer-dresden/carto-lab-docker/docs/use-cases.md

 # Example tasks

+!!! note
+    Some of the tasks described below are only available if you self-host Carto-Lab Docker.
+    These tasks require knowledge with Docker and WSL.

 ## Updating packages and custom envs

 If you need to change/update packages in `worker_env`, you have two main options: